-3. Closely monitor commercial and industrial development in the rural area.
-Allow the siting of agri-business activities at appropriate locations in the rural area.
+3.

+When considering the location of agri-business, commercial, and industrial developments there should be consideration for road infrastructure, utility access, drainage, environmental impact, and safety.

 4. Limit construction on sites which are environmentally unsuited for buildings or septic systems through the 2 acres rule, limiting residential rezoning, or providing a sewage treatment system.

-5. Require that all septic tank installers show proof of licensure and certification through the State of South Dakota to ensure proper installation of on-site septic tanks.
+5.

 6. Provide public services and facilities at a level sufficient to meet the needs of the County’s agricultural population and an anticipated growth in major highway corridor development.